-- A current and valid asbestos management survey has been carried out (via Wirral Council Asset Management Team) - The responsible person for asbestos within the school is Ray Pritchard

-- All remedial actions have been carried out. - The asbestos register is held in [School Office] and will be made available to all staff, visiting contractors and their employees prior to carrying out inspections, maintenance, repair or construction activities.
+- A current and valid asbestos management survey has been carried out (via Wirral Council Asset Management Team) - The responsible person for asbestos within the school is Ray Pritchard. - All remedial actions have been carried out. - The asbestos register is held in the School Office and will be made available to all staff, visiting contractors and their employees prior to carrying out inspections, maintenance, repair or construction activities.
 This includes even small jobs such as installing telephones or computers, putting up shelving, display boards or installing security services. - If following reference to the asbestos register works are to be carried out on a surface or area known to contain asbestos, staff or the contractor must not start work and inform their supervisor.
-The appointed asbestos manager will then review the method statement so as to ensure no fibres are released during the maintenance task and issue the authority to work.
-All such works will be recorded in the onsite asbestos plan. - Managers minimise the potential for accidental exposure when work is to commence on assumed or identified asbestos that is not licensable works by controlling working methods of staff and contractors through the completion of a risk assessment and a permit to work. - The asbestos log is maintained and that any changes are notified to Wirral Council, Asset Management Team immediately. - The school and all employees are clear on the location of asbestos containing materials (ACM) remaining in situ and the limitations of their management survey Areas such as those above 3m in height, ceiling voids, etc. will not have been surveyed and thus asbestos should be presumed to be present in such areas until confirmed otherwise. - All work on the fabric of the building or fixed equipment by school staff or contractors is entered in the asbestos register and signed by those undertaking the work. - Staff have received the information and training needed for them to understand the risks to health from asbestos exposure and keep records of the instruction and training given to staff, building users and contractors.(LC training 6.2.18) - An annual visual inspection of asbestos containing materials on site is conducted, recorded in the asbestos log and a copy sent to the Local Authority's Asbestos Management Team, Construction Maintenance and Facilities, Cheshire Lines, (0151 606 2353).
-Copies of these checks will to be kept in the onsite Asbestos Register and be available for inspection. - All completed signing in sheets will be retained for future inspection Corporate retentions policy 40 years) - Any damage to materials known or suspected to contain asbestos should be reported to [Ray Pritchard/Julie Morris] who will contact the Local Authority's Asbestos Management Team, Construction, Maintenance and Facilities, 0151 606 2353). - Any contractor who is suspected to be carrying out unauthorised work on the fabric of the building must be reported to [Julie Morris] - \ Schools who do not buy the Asset Management SLA must be able to display they have an asbestos management system in place and are meeting the requirements of the HSE's Approved Code of Practice and guidance Managing and working with asbestos (Control of Asbestos Regulations 2012.) - Under no circumstances must staff drill or affix anything to walls without first obtaining approval from the responsible person for managing asbestos in school [Julie Morris]
+The appointed asbestos manager will then review the method statement so as to ensure no fibres

+- are released during the maintenance task and issue the authority to work.
+All such works will be recorded in the onsite asbestos plan. - Managers minimise the potential for accidental exposure when work is to commence on assumed or identified asbestos that is not licensable works by controlling working methods of staff and contractors through the completion of a risk assessment and a permit to work. - The asbestos log is maintained and that any changes are notified to Wirral Council, Asset Management Team immediately. - The school and all employees are clear on the location of asbestos containing materials (ACM) remaining in situ and the limitations of their management survey Areas such as those above 3m in height, ceiling voids, etc. will not have been surveyed and thus asbestos should be presumed to be present in such areas until confirmed otherwise. - All work on the fabric of the building or fixed equipment by school staff or contractors is entered in the asbestos register and signed by those undertaking the work. - staff have received the information and training needed for them to understand the risks to health from asbestos exposure and keep records of the instruction and training given to staff, building users and contractors. - An annual visual inspection of asbestos containing materials on site is conducted, recorded in the asbestos log and a copy sent to the Local Authority's Asbestos Management Team, Technical Services, Cheshire Lines, (0151 606 2353).
+Copies of these checks will to be kept in the onsite Asbestos Register and be available for inspection. - All completed signing in sheets will be retained for future inspection Corporate retentions policy 40 years) - Any damage to materials known or suspected to contain asbestos should be reported to Ray Pritchard who will contact the Local Authority's Asbestos Management Team, Technical Services, 0151 606 2353). - Any contractor who is suspected to be carrying out unauthorised work on the fabric of the building must be reported to Julie Morris - Under no circumstances must staff drill or affix anything to walls without first obtaining approval from the responsible person for managing asbestos in school Julie Morris.